The Ultimate Genital Herpes FAQ

 Antiviral medication offers a simple way to control and minimize herpes outbreaks.
 Acyclovir and Valacyclovir are antivirals used to treat infections caused by the herpes simplex virus.

 It’s best to start taking Acyclovir as soon as you notice the first signs of an emerging outbreak.
 This medication stops the herpes virus from growing and spreading during an outbreak, although it cannot remove the virus from your body completely.
 Most people experience relief within just a few days of taking Acyclovir for genital herpes.

-Valacyclovir, also known as Valtrex, is FDA approved to treat genital herpes.
+Valacyclovir, also known as Valtrex, is The United States Food and Drug Administration (FDA) approved to treat genital herpes.
 This antiviral drug interferes with the DNA replication of the herpes virus for an even longer duration of time than acyclovir.
 As a result, you can take Valacyclovir less frequently and still enjoy consistent results.

 What Is the Science Behind Red Light Therapy For Treating Herpes?

 Antiviral medication isn’t the only way to alleviate herpes symptoms and speed up the healing process.
 Research shows that high-powered red light treatment can reduce pain and help manage genital herpes outbreaks effectively.

 Red light therapy with a device like the Luminance RED nourishes the skin with red light.
 The light is metabolized to accelerate the body’s healing process and strengthen its defenses against future attacks.
 Regular use of Luminance RED not only shortens the healing time of active outbreaks, but it can prevent future outbreaks altogether!